For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • On the NHS – Your personal circumstances may entitle you to a free eye test on the NHS, including if you have a pre-existing medical condition or are aged 16–18 and in full-time education.
 See the full list of eligibility criteria and remember that, in Scotland, eye tests are free for everyone.

 • Through your contact lens plan – If you have a contact lens subscription, you may find that your supplier includes free eye tests as part of your plan.
-Have a look and see if you can save yourself some money.
+Have a look and see if you can save some money.

 2. Measure your pupillary distance

-Although opticians have to provide you with a copy of your prescription, there's one very important measurement missing from that piece of paper: your pupillary distance (PD).
+Although opticians have to provide you with a copy of your prescription, there's one important measurement missing from that piece of paper: your pupillary distance (PD).

 As the name suggests, this is the distance between the centre of your pupils, and it's needed to ensure that you're looking through the optimum part of the lens when you're wearing your glasses.